 Chopin died in Paris at the age of 39 and as he lay dying, he made a specific request: for his heart to be returned to his beloved homeland.
 After being smuggled past Russian border guards, the internal organ was eventually entombed in a pillar at Warsaw’s Holy Cross Church.

 A quote by F. Chopin: “Bach is an astronomer, discovering the most marvellous stars.
-Beethoven challenges the universe.
-I only try to express the soul and heart of man.”
+Beethoven challenges the Universe.
+I only try to express the heart and soul of Man.”